georgiee/angular-workshop-skipbo/docs/challenges/04-rxjs/challenge.md

 That means whenever you are pressing a button to place a card and there a multiple cards to chose from or multiple piles to select from then the Skipbo Game Core will decide automatically what's possible.
 You can use the same controls if any other play takes turn — although you have to play _blind_ as you don't see any cards from the opponent yet.

+---

-## Challenge
+## Your challenge
 Let's start with the challenge.
 We will program an AI so we can play against CPU Players 🤓 Our AI is an Octopus 🐙 called Oscar — as he is a natural fit to card games with his eight arms.
+This challenge will be longer than the previous ones.

++ Task 1: Redirect to the Gameover Page
++ Task 2: AI 🐙 Autoplay V1 (Single Card)
++ Task 3: AI 🐙 Autoplay V2 (Research)
++ Task 4: AI 🐙 Autoplay V2 (Implement)
++ Task 5: AI 🐙 Autoplay V3 (Codename Awesome)
++ Task 6: Stop the AI after gameover

+## RxJS Spy
 You will see some log messages from him in the browser console when you interact with the game.
 Many of those log messages are a mix of custom `console.log` messages and logs coming from a helper tool called [rxjs-spy](https://github.com/cartant/rxjs-spy).

 RxJS Spy can hook into any RxJS stream by placing a pipeable `tag`.
 It won't interact with the stream— just like the rxjs operator `tap`.
 After the tag is registered you will get infos about everything that's happening with the Observable like subscriptions, unsubscriptions and of course next, errors and complete.